aptible/support/source/topics/migrating/how-to-import-heroku-postgresql-database.md

-Once you have provisioned and deployed a copy of your app on Aptible, there are a few final steps to migrate from Heroku's managed PostgreSQL service:
+Once you have provisioned and deployed a copy of your app on Aptible, there are a few final steps to migrate from Heroku's managed PostgreSQL service.

+Before you begin, make sure that the PostgreSQL client tools (`psql` and `pg_restore`) are available in your app's Docker image.
+If your Docker image is based on Ubuntu 14.04, you can do this by adding the following lines to your Dockerfile:

+    USER root
+    RUN apt-get update && \
+        apt-get -y install postgresql-client-9.3 postgresql-contrib-9.3

+Now, to perform the migration:

 1. First, put your Heroku app into maintenance mode: